-7. Other studies: Venous blood hemoglobin oxygen saturation (preferably in the superior vena cava [SvcO2] or pulmonary trunk [mixed venous blood – SvmO2]) and venous blood gases from those central areas (SvcO2 <70% or SvmO2 <65% indicates compromised oxygen delivery to the tissues and a compensatory increase in oxygen extraction from the blood), microbiology (in septic shock), hormonal tests (thyroid-stimulating hormone and free thyroxine in the case of suspected myxedema coma or thyroid storm, cortisol in the case of suspected adrenal crisis), toxicology (suspected poisoning), allergy tests (IgE and allergic skin tests after recovery from anaphylactic shock).
+7. Other studies: Venous blood hemoglobin oxygen saturation (preferably in the superior vena cava [SvcO2] or pulmonary trunk [mixed venous blood, or SvmO2]) and venous blood gases from those central areas (SvcO2 <70% or SvmO2 <65% indicates compromised oxygen delivery to tissues and a compensatory increase in oxygen extraction from the blood), microbiology (in septic shock), hormonal tests (thyroid-stimulating hormone and free thyroxine in case of suspected myxedema coma or thyroid storm, cortisol in case of suspected adrenal crisis), toxicology (suspected poisoning), allergy tests (IgE and allergic skin tests after recovery from an anaphylactic shock).

-1. Maintain the airway (see Cardiac Arrest and Head Injury), intubate the patient, and start mechanical ventilation as deemed necessary.
-Note that introducing positive pressure ventilation in addition to patient sedation and effects of the drugs used during intubation may all lead to hypotension.
-Be prepared to take appropriate action to treat worsening hypotension, if needed (rapid volume replacement, vasoconstrictors).
+1. Maintain the airway (see Cardiac Arrest), intubate the patient, and start mechanical ventilation as deemed necessary.
+Note that introducing positive-pressure ventilation in addition to patient sedation and effects of drugs used during intubation may all lead to hypotension.
+Be prepared to take appropriate action to treat worsening hypotension if needed (rapid volume replacement, vasoconstrictors).

 3. Insert intravascular catheters:

 1) Two large-bore catheters in peripheral veins (preferably ≥1.8 mm [≤16 gauge]) to allow for effective fluid resuscitation (see below).